What it is

 What information should I provide when reporting a fly tip?
 Toggle accordion

 Information that you provide can greatly support us in our fight against this illegal activity.
 To assist our investigations, it would be helpful to record as much information as you can at the time of discovery.
 If you can take photos (e.g. camera phones) please do so.
+If you find evidence of where the waste has come from, take a photo but please leave in situ, don't remove it.
 Factors to consider include:

 - Date and time that you saw the fly-tippers in action or discovered the rubbish.